atakan/PySkyAlmanac/README.md

 The code is written in [Python](http://www.python.org/).
 It uses [PyX](http://pyx.sourceforge.net/) for preparing the PDF output, [PyEphem](http://rhodesmill.org/pyephem/) for astronomical calculations, and [SciPy](http://www.scipy.org/) for a simple root-finding calculation.
 PyEphem uses routines from [XEphem](http://www.clearskyinstitute.com/xephem/).

 This is in development stage and certainly has bugs.
-I tried to make it easy to adapt to different locations and years; in particular, the comments and the function names are in English.
-If you plan to port it to a different locale (location, timeframe, language etc.) please let me know.
-I would be more than happy to help out.
+We're more than happy to help anyone trying to port this to a different locale (location, timeframe, language etc.).

 Keywords: Sky almanac, celestial events, astronomy